 This is a post I’ve been meaning to share for so long, and since some of them came up in the Bless’er House Budget Decorating Community recently (which you can sign up to join here), I thought now was a great time to spill ’em all.
 Friend to friend.

-Lesson learned: Pick out a few favorite paint colors from paper swatches; get some sample pots of those colors; paint them on a piece of white foam board; tape them to your walls; and take a day or two to look at those paint colors throughout the day in all kinds of light to make your final decision.
-You’ll thank yourself later.
-If you need a leg up, here are some of my favorite go-to neutral shades.
+- Get some sample pots of those colors and paint them on a piece of white foam board.
+Tape them to your walls, and take a day or two to look at those paint colors throughout the day in all kinds of light (and lamp light) to make your final decision.

-Lesson learned: Less is more.
+When decorating tabletops, dressers, chests, and other flat surfaces, remember less is more.
 Vary heights and sizes of accents you use on tabletops.
-And follow these tips that might help.
+And follow these styling tips for coffee tables, entry tables, nightstands, buffets, and end tables that might help.

 Before I figured this one out, I’d look at a room and think, “Something is… missing.”
 And I could never put my finger on it until that “ah ha” moment.
 Oh yeah!
 Life… living things.

-See those shelves below?
-Put your fingers over those 3 little plants and what does it look like?
+See that hallway below?
+Put your fingers over those 2 houseplants and what does it look like?
 Blah.
 That’s what.

 Any time I see “decorating tips” articles telling me to hang art and stay away from displaying family photos, I think, “You have lost your dang mind.
 People live here, not robots.”